bullet-train-co/bullet_train-core/README.md

 ### Limitations

 The generators currently assume you're using PostgreSQL and `jsonb` will be available when generating a `role_ids` column.
-If you're using MySQL, you can edit these migrations and use `json` instead, although you won't be able to set a default value and you'll need to take care of this in the model.
+If you're using MySQL, the generator will use `json` instead, although you won't be able to set a default value and you'll need to take care of this in the model.

 ## Usage